andrew1007/mrfa-demo/article/part1.md

 ### Compute to primitives outside of UI

 Primitive data types are easy to optimize because JavaScript's strict equality checks them by value.
 When possible, reduce data down to primitives outside of UI.
 In `RowCheckbox`, computing the `checked` status in `applyState` is an easy win.
 The `boolean` value only changes when that specific checkbox changes state.
-The array of selected checkboxes updates on state changes of any checkbox.
+The array of selected checkboxes updates on state change of any checkbox.
 If the array were passed to the component, every checkbox would rerender, regardless of whether or not its `checked` state has changed.

 ```jsx
 const RowCheckbox = (props) => {